Danitull/QR-Code-generator-VB.NET/README.md

-In the design there is a label used to output the errors or succes of the QR code generator.
+In the design there is a label used to output the errors or succes of the QR code generator called label1.